 SUPL Service Management SUPL Service Management is the function of managing locations of SETs.
-The function stores, extracts, and modifies the location information of a target SET
+The function stores, extracts, and modifies the location information of a target SET associated controls (e.g., flow control, and recovery from errors, etc).

 System A functional entity